tomekb82/WzorceProjektowe/wzorce/WzorceProjektowe/README.md

   - Java’s implementation of the Singleton Pattern makes use of a private constructor, a static method combined with a static variable.

+## Command Pattern

+  - encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

 # Design principles